A full suite of world-class infrastructure is available in Wythe County, Virginia, that isn’t found everywhere else.

 The JIDA has a strong working relationship with its electricity partner at Appalachian Power.
 If you have questions about electrical capabilities, please contact us and we will determine answers to even the most complex questions.

 Interstate transmission lines cross Wythe County and bringing an abundant supply of this critical fuel.
 Our premier industrial sites at Progress Park have access to a 24” transmission line and an on-site reducing station.
-Internal steel and/or plastic distribution lines serves specific needs of the park tenants.
-Both interruptible and non-interruptible service is available through our partners at Atmos Energy and East Tennesee Natural Gas, units of Spectra Energy.
+Internal steel and/or plastic distribution lines serve specific needs of the park tenants.
+Both interruptible and non-interruptible service is available through our partners at Atmos Energy and Enbridge.
 Capacity currently exceeds 65,000 Dth/d.

 If your project has any specific natural gas needs, let us know.
 We have years of experience working with energy providers to meet a corporate client’s demands.

-Providers such as CenturyLink and Citizens provide world-class communications capacity in Wythe County.
+Providers such as CenturyLink, Citizens, and Shentel provide world-class communications capacity in Wythe County.
 Fiber optic service include redundant service in Progress Park and an on-site point-of-presence (POP).
 Expandable bandwidth (up to 50 gigabit) allows for any type of project that has significant data transmission needs.
 The sky is essentially limitless, as our fiber providers have multiple interconnectivity points with the greater global network.

 Let us help illustrate how your needs can be met.